zoltan-kuli/Hangman/README.md

 * WinSCP

 # Impact
-* My friends had a great time playing the game.
+My friends and family had a great time playing the game.